alexeykuz-sys/LinguaGames-Project-MS2/README.md

 It's one-page website with  a number of modal windows.
 I used JS to hide windows and information to make sure users are not distracted by excessive information on the page.
 I placed only fixed navigation bar  with Logo and menu, linking user to the rules of the game and contact modal, and cards to play with.

-Footer with Copyright info and Social Media icons

 Translation API that translates seamlessly behind the scene  English words into three languages.
+More languages can be implemented at any time

 Features to implement:
-- to add bigger choice of languages;
+- TO add bigger choice of languages;
 - to increase number and difficulty of words;
 - to create competition board.
 - The progress will be measured by virtual badges, stars and list of words learn during the session.
+- To add links to social media to enable users to share their achievements.

 **1.9.
 Technologies Used**